- > Are there Mac viruses?

 If you'd rather not let your Mac automatically update, you should periodically check to see if there is an update to your version.

 - In High Sierra and earlier you can go to the Mac App Store and check for updates.

-- In Mojave you need to go to the Software Update pane in System Preferences.
+- In Mojave and newer you need to go to the Software Update pane in System Preferences.